necusjz/p/_posts/Design-a-Rate-Limiter.md

 Interviewer: Great question.
 We focus on the server-side API rate limiter.
 C: Does the rate limiter throttle API requests based on IP, the user ID, or other properties?
 I: The rate limiter should be flexible enough to support different sets of throttle rules.
-C: Does the rate limiter throttle API requests based on IP, the user ID, or other properties?
+C: What is the scale of the system?
+Is it built for a startup or a big company with a large user base?
-I: The rate limiter should be flexible enough to support different sets of throttle rules.
+I: The system must be able to handle a large number of requests.
 C: Will the system work in a distributed environment?
 I: Yes.
 C: Is the rate limiter a separate service or should it be implemented in application code?